-The distinction between modal and amodal representations has been prominent in cognitive psychology, particularly in perception and language.
-Yet, it is evident that this distinction also plays a crucial role in other fields of psychology, albeit less prominently.
-Our review shows that the distinction between modal and amoal representations is less sharp than might perhaps have been hoped.
+- While our review has predominantly focused on representational formats, it has become apparent that solely considering formats without accounting for cognitive processes is often insufficient.
+A more comprehensive understanding of cognition necessitates a more explicit examination of both representational formats and the cognitive processes that operate on them.
+Taking an integrated view could provide valuable insights into why different representations are integrated into the cognitive system. - Our review also shows that the distinction between modal and amodal representations is less sharp than might perhaps have been hoped.
 However, it is worth bearing in mind that the vagueness of concepts might sometime be beneficial for scientific progress, in that it can inspire new ideas and enable us to see relationships that might otherwise not be evident, allowing us to connect different research fields.
 We thus agree with William James (1890, p.
-6) that the mental is undoubtedly vague and therefore "it is better not to be pedantic but let the science be as vague as its subject".
-Accordingly, we suggest the distinction between modal and amodal representations can foster a fruitful exchange of theoretical ideas between domains.
+6) that the mental is undoubtedly vague and therefore "it is better not to be pedantic but let the science be as vague as its subject", or in Marvin Minsky's (1988) terms: "It often does more harm than good to force definitions on things we don't understand. [...]
+Especially when it comes to understand minds, we still know so little that we can't be sure our ideas about psychology are even aimed in the right directions.
+In any case, one must not mistake defining things for knowing what they are." (p.
+39).
+Accordingly, we suggest the distinction between modal and amodal representations, despite not being crystal clear, can foster a fruitful exchange of theoretical ideas between domains.
 This endeavor is undoubtedly made more difficult if each area uses other terms for similar theoretical concepts.
 What we have sought to show is how overarching principles of different types of representations can be identified, and our hope is that they may contribute to the development of more integrative accounts of human cognition.